 Senior Call Check Program

-Maryland residents, who are 65 years of age or older, may enroll in automated check-in phone calls.
-Calls take place between 8 a.m. and 4 p.m., as close as possible to the one-hour time block pre-selected by the participant.
-If the participant does not answer their first call, they will be tried two more times.
-If those calls go unanswered, additional calls will be made to notify an alternative person who is selected by the participant during program enrollment.
+Maryland residents who are 65 years of age or older may enroll in an automated check-in phone call program.
+If repeated calls go unanswered, additional calls will be made to notify an alternative person who is selected by the participant during program enrollment.
 Click here for more information or to enroll.

 Special Shopping Hours for Seniors

 Several grocery stores in Montgomery County have set aside special shopping hours for seniors, allowing them to shop in smaller groups.
 Click here for the complete list.

 Call-n-Ride participants can take advantage of new taxi delivery service for essential goods from grocery stores, food banks & restaurants.